netdata/netdata/aclk/README.md

 To verify which ACLK implementation Netdata uses, visit the `/api/v1/info` endpoint on your local dashboard and check the `aclk-implementation` key.

-Please note new Cloud features will be implemented on top of ACLK-NG from this point on.
-ACLK Legacy is therefore kept as fallback in case some users have issues with ACLK-NG or need to use features which are not yet available in ACLK-NG *(like IPv6 support and SOCKS proxy)*.
+New Netdata Cloud features will be implemented on top of ACLK-NG from this point on.
+ACLK Legacy is therefore kept as a fallback in case some users have issues with ACLK-NG or need to use features which are not yet available in ACLK-NG *(like IPv6 support and SOCKS proxy)*.

 ### Improvements of ACLK-NG over Legacy are:
 - no dependency on custom patched `libmosquitto` (no bundling of libraries).
 Which should remove obstacles many GNU/Linux distribution package maintainers had trying to provide Netdata with Cloud support